 Prices will also vary based on your Medicare plan, the Medicare supplier from which you buy the orthotic, and the type of orthotic you need.

 Before going to the doctor for a prescription orthotic, it is recommended to have your feet professionally measured and buy a pair of high-quality, supportive shoes to see if that will help the problem.
-Many adults haven’t had their feet measured since they were in high school or middle school, but the size and width of our feet can change over the span of a lifetime.
+Many adults haven’t had their feet measured since they were in high school or middle school, and the size and width of our feet can change over the span of a lifetime.